Quasi-Einstein structures and Hitchin's equations: Topology of quasi-Einstein 2-manifolds

 If $M$ is orientable, since $\chi(M) > 0$ it follows that $M$ is diffeomorphic to $S^2$.
 Using the complex structure on $M$ induced by $g$ and the fact that any $(0,1)$-form on $S^2$ is $\bar{\partial}$-exact, we can then define the function $F$ introduced in equation (\ref{holo}) globally by $\bar{\partial} F = (X^\flat)^{(0,1)}$.
 The computation (\ref{holo}) now shows that $e^{\frac 12cF}X^{(1,0)}$ is a globally defined holomorphic vector field.
 In \cite{KL24} the existence of a global holomorphic vector field is shown without a priori assuming that $M$ is a 2-sphere, which leads to an alternative proof of Theorem \ref{toprig}(i).

-Since $\chi(S^2) = 2$ the proof of Theorem \ref{toprig}(i) also shows that $X$ is either identically zero or vanishes at two points, which coincide in the degenerate case. \begin{cor} For any solution $(g,X)$ to the GEHE on $S^2$ the vector field $X$ is either identically zero or vanishes at at most two points. \end{cor} We note that it is possible for $X$ to have only one zero.
+Since $\chi(S^2) = 2$ the proof of Theorem \ref{toprig}(i) also shows that $X$ is either identically zero or vanishes at two points, which coincide in the degenerate case. \begin{cor} For any solution $(g,X)$ to the generalised extremal horizon equations on $S^2$ the vector field $X$ is either identically zero or vanishes at at most two points. \end{cor} We note that it is possible for $X$ to have only one zero.
 To see this, fix any metric $g$ on $S^2$ and let $V$ be a holomorphic vector field with exactly one zero (e.g. $V = z^2\partial_z$ with $z$ a complex coordinate compatible with $g$ coming from stereographic projection).
 Let $F$ be a globally defined nowhere zero complex-valued function satisfying $\bar{\partial}F = V^\flat$.
 We define the real vector field $X$ by $(X^\flat)^{(0,1)} = 2(cF)^{-1}V^\flat$.
-It is now straightforward to verify that the ``trace-free" part of the GEHE (equation (\ref{holo}) and its complex conjugate) is satisfied, and we can always fix $\Lambda$ such that the remaining trace component holds.
+It is now straightforward to verify that the ``trace-free" part of the generalised extremal horizon equations (equation (\ref{holo}) and its complex conjugate) is satisfied, and we can always fix $\Lambda$ such that the remaining trace component holds.